Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Model describing primary dengue infection

 \section{Model describing primary dengue infection}

-We present the mathematical model describing the primary infection as a 5-D model that takes into consideration the viral dynamics and humoral immune response as described in the introduction.
-It is built on the basic 3-D model i.e. healthy cells, infected cells and virus particles proposed by May and Nowak \cite{Now00}.
-The pictorial representation of the B-cell dependent humoral response is given in Figure (~\ref{fig:fig1}a) and a schematic representation of the model described below is shown in Figure(~\ref{fig:fig1}b)
+In this section, we present the mathematical model describing the primary infection as a 5-D model that takes into consideration the viral dynamics and humoral immune response as described in the introduction.
+It is built on the basic 3-D model with healthy cells, infected cells and virus particles proposed by May and Nowak \cite{Now00} with humoral response involving B cells and antibodies added to it.
+The pictorial representation of the B-cell dependent humoral response is given in Fig.\ref{fig:fig1}a and a schematic representation of the model described below is shown in Fig.\ref{fig:fig1}b

 The equations describing the model are given by: